molejar/pyIMX/README.md

 **Embedded tools:**

 * [imxim](https://github.com/molejar/pyIMX/blob/master/doc/imxim.md) - a tool for manipulation with `*.imx` boot image
-* [imxsd](https://github.com/molejar/pyIMX/blob/master/doc/imxsd.md) - a tool to download and execute code on i.MX/Vibrid SoCs through the Serial Download Protocol (SDP)
+* [imxsd](https://github.com/molejar/pyIMX/blob/master/doc/imxsd.md) - a tool to download and execute code on i.MX SoCs through the Serial Download Protocol (SDP)

 > This project is still in developing phase.
 Please, test it and report founded issues.